microsoft/azure-pipelines-yaml/design/controlling-agent-updates.md

 # Controlling agent updates

-The agent is considered an extension of the service.
+The agent is essentially an extension of the service.
 As such, we have an auto-update mechanism to ensure that new features can rely on the agent support they require.
-Conceptually, it's no different from binaries on the app tier or JavaScript served to the web frontend.
+At a very high level, it's no different from binaries on the app tier or JavaScript served to the web frontend.

 For instance, tasks express a minimum agent version required.
 If a selected agent doesn't meet that requirement, the agent is first asked to update itself.